yanngv29/MEAN-stack-authentication/README.md

-# MEAN stack minimongo boilerplate
+# MEAN stack minimongo serviceworker boilerplate
 MEAN stack authentication and minimongo / service worker on Angular6 and AngularMaterial6

 service worker installation is at minimal configuration.